 Preparation of illustrations.-Dimensions of illustrative material should be the same as text sheets.
 Oversize illustrations are easily damaged in the mail and are impossible to file.
 Always be sure your identifying letters and labels are permanently affixed.
 Photographs should be closely trimmed to show only essential details.
 Mount illustrations in units whenever possible.
 Combining several illustrations to make one composite saves money.
 The allowance for halftones and line prints for each article is 1.5 pages or the equivalent cost in smaller illustrations (two 1/4-page illustrations cost almost as much as one full-page figure).
-Each composite should be planned beforehand so as to fit after reduction into either one column (75 mm, or 3.0 inches) wide, or two columns (157 mm, or 61/8 inches) wide, with a maximum allowable published height of 220 mm (8 5/8 inches).
-In grouping photographs for a composite, the space between them must be 1.5 mm (1/16 inch) wide.
+Each composite should be planned beforehand so as to fit after reduction into either one column (75 mm, or 3.0 inches) wide, or two columns (157 mm, or 6-1/8 inches) wide, with a maximum allowable published height of 220 mm (8-5/8 inches).
+In grouping photographs for a composite, the space between them must be uniformly 1.5 mm (1/16 inch) or 1.0 mm (3/64 inch) wide, the narrower spacing when the elements of the composite are small.
 Many graphs can be adequately shown in a single column.
-The author is responsible for mounting illustrations and for preparing lettering which is legible after reduction.
-Graphs should be "boxed" and ordinates both at left and right as well as the abcissae should have index marks (see CBE Style Manual).
+The author is responsible for mounting illustrations and for preparing lettering which is legible (at least 1.0 mm high) after reduction.
+Graphs should be "boxed" and ordinates both at left and right as well as the abcissae should have index marks (see CBE STYLE MANUAL).
 Submit original figure or plate for publication, and two good copies for review purposes, to avoid possibility of damage to originals during review.
-Label all figures in upper right-hand corner (not on back of figure) with figure number, name of authors, "Phytopathology," and Ms. No. Color illustrations may be used if approved by the Editor-in-Chief.
-Covering letter should include a paragraph officially accepting responsibility for the \$675 per page required for processing illustrations in color.
+Label all figures in upper righthand corner (not on back of figure) with figure number, name of authors, "Phytopathology," and Ms. No. Color illustrations may be used if approved by the Editorin-Chief.
+Covering letter should include a paragraph requesting a current quotation of the flat rate (per page or fraction thereof) charge for processing illustrations in color.
+Authors, or an institutional officer, must officially accept the quoted rate, and the manuscript must be accepted for publication, before processing can begin.